-Fixed remuneration is mainly determined on the basis of the function of the employee, reflecting professional experience, responsibility and job complexity.
+Fixed remuneration is mainly determined on the basis of the employee's professional experience, responsibility and job complexity.

-The level of variable remuneration can depend on several factors, such as KBC Group's overall performance, the performance of the employee's business division or entity, the performance related to sustainability objectives and the employee's individual performance.
-Variable remuneration cannot induce risk-taking in excess of the risk appetite of the different entities of the KBC Group and should where relevant, be based on risk- and liquidity-adjusted profit, not on gross revenues.
-Variable remuneration is capped at 750.000 EUR.
+The level of variable remuneration can depend on several factors, such as the KBC group's overall performance, the performance of the employee's business unit or entity, the performance related to sustainability objectives and the employee's individual performance.
+Variable remuneration may not encourage risk-taking in excess of the risk appetite of the different entities of the KBC group and should, where relevant, be based on risk- and liquidity-adjusted profit, not on gross revenues.
+Variable remuneration is capped at 750 000 EUR.